BAinebyona/BusinessAnalytics/Online_Retail/ReadMe.md

     - customer retention and churn
 - perform customer segmentation based on techniques such a Recency, Frequency and Monetary (RFM), KMeans clustering.
 The purpose of this will be to clearly identify main characteristics of the consumers in each segment and provide recommendations on customer-centric marketing
 - we conclude the series by performing predictive analytics such Customer Lifetime Value (CLV)

+## Reference
+1. Chen, D., Sain, S.L. and Guo, K. 2012, "Data mining for the online retail industry: A case study of RFM model-based customer segmentation using data mining", Journal of Database Marketing & Customer Strategy Management, vol. 19, no. 3, pp. 197-208.